Almost split morphisms in subcategories of triangulated categories: Example: cluster category of Dynkin type

 \subsection{Subcategories arising from Ptolemy diagrams}

-The additive subcategories of $\mathcal{T}$ closed under extensions are precisely those arising from \textit{Ptolemy diagrams} in our regular $(n+3)$-gon $P$. \begin{defn} [{\cite[definition\ 2.1]{HJR}}] A \textit{Ptolemy diagram} is a set $S$ of diagonals of a finite polygon such that if the set contains crossing diagonals $a$ and $b$, then it also contains all the diagonals connecting the endpoints of $a$ and $b$. \end{defn}
+The additive subcategories of $\mathcal{T}$ closed under extensions are precisely those arising from \textit{Ptolemy diagrams} in our regular $(n+3)$-gon $P$.
+The Ptolemy condition was first introduced in \cite{Ng} for the geometric representation of the cluster category of Dynkin type $A_\infty$ and later studied for the finite case in \cite{HJR}. \begin{defn} [{\cite[definition\ 2.1]{HJR}}] A \textit{Ptolemy diagram} is a set $S$ of diagonals of a finite polygon such that if the set contains crossing diagonals $a$ and $b$, then it also contains all the diagonals connecting the endpoints of $a$ and $b$. \end{defn}

 Note that if we take $S$ to be the empty set, then this is a Ptolemy diagram, called an \textit{empty cell}.
 The set of all diagonals in a given polygon is also a Ptolemy diagram, called a \textit{clique}.